Smilin-Dominator/mysql-and-python-billing/README.md

 ><font size="6">Added a billing system.
 So now all progress is logged properly, and saved.
 Instead
 >of specifying how many items there can be, you keep on adding items, and when you're done, hit enter in the ID input
 >(without any text) and it'll process the data and create an invoice.</font>

+(12th June)
+><font size="6">Hello, my silent friend (get the reference?) its been a while.
+I added many new files, including a master-bill
+> maker, an SQL Client and a File Integrity checker.
+Added new features like Password Recovery, automatic setup scripts
+> deleting and updating capabilities and making sales reports.
+Today, I added a new feature I just learned, Classes.
+So to reduce
+> the repetitive commands, which were copy+pasted everywhere, can now be in a centralized class!
+It reduces cluttering and makes editing
+> the code easier!</font>
 # How To Use It?
-*DELETE THIS FILE WHEN YOU'VE READ IT, ANYONE OTHER UNTRUSTED PARTY WHO READS THIS WILL BE A THREAT*
+***DELETE THIS FILE WHEN YOU'VE READ IT, ANYONE OTHER UNTRUSTED PARTY WHO READS THIS IS A THREAT***
 ### Prerequisites
 <font size="6">You should have an 'Anaconda' Environment, with Python 3.7.10<br>Here's how you make one
 - Download the latest version for your OS [here](https://www.anaconda.com/products/individual).